The search for a Speedo-wearing guru

 The beginning of the end began with an email.
 The group had been in Austin about a decade when a member announced he was done with the Buddhafield for good.
 And he was letting everybody know why: the pervasive psychological and sexual abuse he'd witnessed.

 He accused the guru of using hypnotherapy techniques to plant suggestions during the $50 weekly "cleansing sessions" all members of the Buddhafield underwent.
-And, he accused him of improper sexual relationships with some of his closest male followers.
+And he accused him of improper sexual relationships with some of his closest male followers.

 "He used the sex with his disciples as a spiritual gift, spiritual growth, and a path to further enlightenment," said the email, which Allen showed me.
 "He manipulated people to feel that if they didn't take this sexual step, they weren't devoted to God and his work.
 His ability to control people's psyches was unsurpassed," the email continued.